ajie-eriksholm/Eardrum-segmentation/README.md

-# Eardrum Detection and High-Resolution Ear Extraction Pipeline
+# Eardrum Detection and Segmentation Pipeline

 ## Table of Contents